ddttom/iCal/README.md

 For a list of currently known issues and troubleshooting steps, please refer to [docs/problem.md](docs/problem.md).

+### Recent Fixes

+- **v2.1.1 (2025-12-03)**: Fixed "Invalid Date Time" error when creating events.
+The application now properly handles `datetime-local` input format from the web interface by converting it to ISO 8601 format with seconds as required by `ical.js`.

 ---

 Made with ❤️ by the iCal Manager community